-I am a Certified EMDR Therapist.
-I have used EMDR for many years, and most recently use EMDR with an attachment focus to help repair developmental wounding.
+I have used EMDR for 20 + years, and most recently use EMDR with an attachment focus to help repair developmental wounding.
 I have seen remarkable processing and integration for clients as a result of using EMDR.

 For more information about how I use EMDR, please refer to my chapters as a contributing author in Laurel Parnell’s book, Attachment-Focused EMDR: Healing Relational Trauma.

 For more information about EMDR, please go to www.emdr.com.